digitalronin-me/dr-vimfiles/README.md

 Originally Tuned to play nice with [Vim][vim] on OS X but works with most \*nix environments.

-***Please keep in mind that this is a work in progress, and should not be considered unstable for now***
+***Please keep in mind that this is a contiuous work in progress, and should not be considered stable at all.
+Use at your own risk.***

 ## Installation